rob-p/CMSC423_S20/course-materials.md

 <!--{% include image.html url="/_images/cover2.jpg" width=175 align="right" %}-->

-# Syllabus for CMSC423: Algorithms, Data Structures and Inference for High-throughput Genomics
+# Syllabus for CMSC423: Bioinformatics Algorithms, Databases, and Tools

 Here you'll find an overview of the course — the material I expect we'll cover, the breakdown of course assignments and credit, and the course policies.